 The decks you need to beat the Hearthstone Gift Exchange Tavern Brawl

 Happy Feast of Winter Veil!
 It’s time once more for the Hearthstone Gift Exchange Tavern Brawl.
 It’s the festive tradition where Hearthstone players give each other gifts and proceed to beat each other senseless with them.
-Good will toward men, elves, trolls, and dwarves indeed!
+Good will toward men, all kinds of elves, trolls, tauren, undead, pandaren and dwarves indeed!

 Gift Exchange Tavern Brawl basics